hayotensor/mesh-template/README.md

 Start a mesh locally with 3 nodes and no requirement for a blockchain connection:

 #### Start the bootnode as a server
-(this is a node that as a bootnode and a server)
+This is a node that as a bootnode and a server, although this is not recommended for production.

-<b>Note:</b> In production, a bootnode should not be ran as a server.
+<b>Note:</b> In production, a bootnode should <b>not</b> be ran as a server.

 ```bash
 mesh-server-mock \